ErikLundin98/todo-cli/README.md

 `todo list --today`: List all TODO:s due today

-`todo add "Wash the dishes" --priority 1 --category home cleaning --today`: Create TODO that needs to be done today with top priority and category "home" and "cleaning"
+`todo add "Wash the dishes" --priority 1 --category home cleaning --eod`: Create TODO that needs to be done today (eod) with top priority and category "home" and "cleaning"

 TODO:s are stored and managed in a sqlite database.
 As a hacky cross-device sync solution, you can sync the sqlite database using a git repo: